 At first, I was tempting to call this “holy scarf” due to the key feature of eyelet holes.
 After a long debate I decided to stick with the generic name which is “beginner eyelet scarf”.
 This way people can easily find it on the web search.

 I used almost a skein of fairly light wool to make this.
 I missed calculated and has extra left.
-The yarn is Scrumptious dk/worsted 45 % silk and 55% merino yarn by Fyberspates (100g/220m/241 yds).
-I ordered from Blueprint.com(Formally known as Craftsy.com).
-They might not have it any more now.
+The yarn is Scrumptious dk/worsted 45 % silk and 55% merino yarn by Fyberspates (100g/220m/241 yds) which I ordered from Craftsy.
+Craftsy is no longer selling yarn.
+Now I buy yarns at Knitpicks.com which I'm also affiliated with.
 The scarf is just long enough to reach my waist when hanging over my neck without wrapping.
 I am going to use the leftover yarn to make a ring just like napkin ring to bind both sides together when i want a different look.
 I would suggest using 2 balls of wool if you’re using wool that is heavier than mine or if you want the scarf to be a little bit longer to wrap around your neck a few times.

 Cast on 31 sts loosely.
 Knit garter border (knit every row) for 1 inch ending with a wrong side.
 Then knit eyelet pattern below beginning on the right side of work.

 Row 1 (right side): K4, *yo, k2tog; repeat from * to last 3 sts, k3.

 Row 2 (wrong side): K4, p to last 4 sts, k4.

 Row 3: k4, *k2tog, yo; repeat from * to last 3 sts, k3.

 Repeat row 1-4 one more time to complete one set of eyelet pattern.

 After completing one set of eyelet pattern, work 6 rows in stockinette st on the main body of the scarf while keeping side edges in garter st.